Louis A. Pérez, Jr.

 Brianna Gilmore recently graduated with a degree in Latin American Studies with a double minor in Hispanic Studies and Geography from UNC-Chapel Hill.
 In addition to her studies at UNC-Chapel Hill, she volunteered in Ecuador with Global Citizen Year and studied sustainable development with the School for Field Studies in Costa Rica.
 As a work-study student with the Institute for the Studies of the Americas for the past three years, she has created promotional material for events, managed the ISA website, social media accounts, and the Latin American Film Library.
 She looks forward to continuing her work with ISA as a Program Assistant.

-Research Associate, Building Integrated Communities
+Intern, Building Integrated Communities

 Global Education Center 3219

 Daniela Cerón is in the final year of her Master’s in Social Work program at UNC Chapel Hill and is completing her internship this year with the Building Integrated Communities initiative.
 She is interested in learning how community organizations can work together with local governments to achieve common goals.
 She lives in Winston-Salem, NC with her family and dog.